Here in our acoustics glossary we’ve put together the essential technical terms in the field of room acoustics

 Wood and room acoustics (panels)

 A sound-absorbing property is often attributed to panels or wooden elements.
 Sound absorption can only be achieved by perforation and wall spacing, however.
-Even with panel resonators, the effectiveness and impact stability of wooden panels is inferior to those made from metal (the tension is more strongly influenced by ambient humidity and temperature and there is a worse ratio between mass and rigidity).

 The main vehicle for the transmission of information in language is the consonants.
 These lie in the frequency range above 1000 Hz (see diagram on the right – source diagram: HV Fuchs (2007) Schallabsorber und Schalldämpfer (Sound Absorbers and Mufflers) – published by Springer Verlag)